urasandesu/Prig/README.md

 ```powershell
 PM> Add-PrigAssembly -Assembly "mscorlib, Version=4.0.0.0"
 ```
-The command means to create the stub settings for the test indirection.
+The command means to create the indirection stub settings for the test.
 The reason to specify `mscorlib` is that `DateTime.Now` belongs `mscorlib`.
 After the command is invoked, you will get the confirmation message that the project has been modified externally, so reload the project.

 ### Step 3: Modify Stub Settings